isomerpages/sportsg-corp/_singapore-sport-institute/High Performance Sports/High Performance Planning.md

 system.</p>
 <p><strong>Multiple Achievements:</strong>
 </p>
-<p>Consideration for High-Performance Sports pathway support is based on
+<p>Consideration for High-Performance Sport pathway support is based on the
-the athlete’s profile / potential to achieve at the Major games or its equivalent.
+athlete’s profile / potential to achieve at the Major Games or its equivalent.
 Performance is assessed based on the athlete’s holistic achievement profile and not on just a single point of achievement during the assessment period.</p>
 <p><strong>Sport Excellence Scholarship (<em>spex</em>Scholarship) and Sport Excellence Potential (<em>spex</em>Potential) Programmes</strong>
 </p>
 <p>The <em>spex</em>Scholarship and the <em>spex</em>Potential programmes provide